-The Stonewall Book Awards Committee shall be composed of 2 subcommittees of 11 members in each subcommittee including the chair: the Adult subcommittee and the Children’s and Young Adult subcommittee.
-The Adults subcommittee will consider works eligible for the Barbara Gittings Literature Award and the Israel Fishman Non-Fiction Award.
-The Children’s and Young Adult subcommittee will consider works for the Mike Morgan and Larry Romans Children’s & Young Adult Literature Award.
-Each subcommittee will deliberate separately.
+The Stonewall Book Awards - Adult Committee shall be composed of 11 members including the chair.
+The chair is appointed by the RT Chair.
+The Adults Committee will consider works eligible for the Barbara Gittings Literature Award and the Israel Fishman Non-Fiction Award.

 The committee will be diverse in gender identify, race, age, geography and by type of library.